imanmansour86/react-portfolio/README.md

 # Portfolio

-This website shows Portfolio built in React.
-Deployed on Github Pages.
+This website shows Portfolio built in React that has several componenets.
+Deployed on Github Pages

 ## Deployed Link